Laurel Bernstein | How Active Listening Can Help You Sell More Effectively

 https://www.youtube.com/watch?v=BW82k7lwI_U

-- The importance of well-documented processes
+- The importance of optimizing sales systems before integrating AI

 Key Takeaways: